P2P and the UVU Network

 - From V.A.
 All computing resources owned and managed by UVU are as secure as the College

 can make them.

-- Penalties are spelled out in III.A – E included are loss of access & privileges,
+- Penalties are spelled out in III.A – E and include loss of access & privileges, disabled

 UVU violation form and procedure